fbrown222/WebDevHW/project_2/README.md

 2. My forms were a bit atrocious

 ---
--Although I need to practice html5 more, I have a hard time, and have to force myself.
+- Although I need to practice html5 more, I have a hard time, and have to force myself.
--My forms were atrocious because they were so tedious to make, and I got too frustrated to clean them up to how I really wanted them to look.
+- My forms were atrocious because they were so tedious to make, and I got too frustrated to clean them up to how I really wanted them to look.
--Once I'm more proficient in html5, I think my forms, index and etc. will all look better, because I'll have had more time to practice and I'll be faster, and more efficient.
+- Once I'm more proficient in html5, I think my forms, index and etc. will all look better, because I'll have had more time to practice and I'll be faster, and more efficient.